leoloso/leoloso.com/src/posts/end-of-the-nightmare-migrating-my-ecommerce-site-away-from-lemonsqueezy.md

 I’ve reported many bugs over many months.
 None of them were fixed.
 Not a single one.

 The pattern was always the same.
-I’d open a ticket, and they’d send something along the lines of:
+I’d send an email to their support team, and they’d send something along the lines of:

 > I would like to inform you that I have escalated your concern to our dedicated team.
 One of our team member will contact you once we have an update to share.
 Kindly keep an eye on your email.